Hirunkit Changkham: Endorsements

-On 21 March 2023, Nani was a celebrity guest during Ferragamo's boutique, to celebrate the luxury brand's spring/summer 2023 collection in Kuala Lumpur, Malaysia.
+On 21 March 2023, Hirunkit was a celebrity guest during Ferragamo's boutique, to celebrate the luxury brand's spring/summer 2023 collection in Kuala Lumpur, Malaysia.
 He features often in Mint, Harper's Bazaar, L'Officiel Hommes, Elle and is renowned face in the modelling industry.
 He has modeled for Prada, Gucci, Dior, Burberry, Versace, Vivienne Westwood Thailand, Louis Vuitton and many more.
 By May 2023, he had over 3.4M followers on Instagram.
 He has his own clothing brand names "Hannah".
-On 21 September 2023, Nani was guest for the Emporio Armani's fashion week Women's Collection SS 2024 in Milan, Italy.
+On 21 September 2023, Hirunkit was guest for the Emporio Armani's fashion week Women's Collection SS 2024 in Milan, Italy.